simdjson/fuzzyjson/README.md

 }
 ```

-We require hardware support for AVX2 instructions.
+On Intel and AMD processors, we get best performance by using the hardware support for AVX2 instructions.
 You have to make sure that you instruct your
 compiler to use these instructions as needed.
 Under compilers such as GNU GCC or LLVM clang, the
 flag `-march=native` used on a recent Intel processor (Haswell or better) is sufficient.
 For portability
 of the binary files you can also specify directly the Haswell processor (`-march=haswell`).
 You may